-This page is going to be where I put my poems and other writings, and it will have drop down lists to send you to the appropriate pages.
+This page is where I am placing my poems and other writings that are other than tribute poems or articles.
+Above is a drop down list to send you to the appropriate pages.

-For now, while I'm reconstructing the site, I will just include a couple of poems that I posted on Facebook over the last year.
+Below are a few poems that I posted on Facebook over the last year.

-All writings referenced on this page are © Paul L. White.
+All writings referenced on these pages are © Paul L. White.

 Facebook Writing Group